strapi/strapi/docs/v3.x/migration-guide/migration-guide-3.0.x-to-3.1.x.md

 ```

 ::: warning
-For security concerns, you must change `example-secret` by your own sophisticated secret.
+For security concerns, you must change `example-secret` by your own sophisticated secret and secure secret.
+You can generate one with `openssl rand 64 | base64` (unix users) or `node -e "console.log(require('crypto').randomBytes(64).toString('base64'))"` (all users).
 :::

 :::tip NOTE
-All the administrator will be disconnected from the app and will need to log in again.
+All currently logged in administrators will be disconnected from the app and will need to log in again.
 :::

 ## 3. Migrate your custom admin panel plugins

 If you don't have custom plugins, you can jump to the next section.

 In order to display your custom plugin link into the mail `LeftMenu` you need to update the plugin registration by adding `icon`, `name` and `menu` in the following file.

 **Path —** `plugins/${pluginName}/admin/src/index.js`